CongMinh77/CongMinh77/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Quicksand&weight=500&size=22&pause=1000&background=FFFFFF00&width=500&lines=I'm+Web+Developer)](https://git.io/typing-svg)

-- 🌱 Full-stack developer with 2 years of experience developing web applications including educational applications and internal management software, digital conversion applications.
-Utilizing strong technical skills along with logical thinking and creativity to create effective software solutions that meet client requirements.
-- ⚡ Purpose: Expand my knowledge and skills
+- 🌱 Fullstack Developer with nearly 3 years of experience in designing and developing both front-end and back-end solutions.
+Experienced in digital transformation, particularly in the fields of education, logistics, and business operations.
+Skilled in building scalable web applications, integrating third-party APIs, and optimizing performance for complex systems.
+Proficient in Laravel and React frameworks, with experience in managing databases using MySQL and Firebase.
+Experienced in handling server environments, especially Linux.
+Capable of collaborating with diverse teams to deliver high-quality software solutions that drive efficiency and innovation across various industries.
 - 🔭 I graduated with a Bachelor's degree in Computer Science, achieving a Good from Thang Long University
 - 💼 Job: Laravel Developer & React Developer in DEHA VietNam